October 26, 2017

 The opposing examiner was Lloyd Cunningham, who was unable to identify the handwriting as that of the defendant.

-Probate matter concerning a forged Trust in an attempt to change the CalPERS Beneficiary Designation-
+Court Decision in probate matter concerning a forged Trust in an attempt to change the CalPERS Beneficiary Designation-

 "The signatures which appear on the document are not those of the decedent.
 The purported trust is therefore invalid and the attempt to substitute Son for Wife as decedent's designated beneficiary of his CalPERS retirement account is a nullity.